 Our coral reefs are in constant danger, but the effects of sunscreen in the water are contributing more than you might think.

 Coral reefs are made up of calcium carbonate, which is a rough, concrete-like substance that takes a while to grow.
 Damage to coral reefs aren’t something simple that can be reversed.

-You can clean up plastic from the forest, incorporate organic compost, and do your best to rejuvenate the area in a calendar year—coral reefs take thousands of years to form, with some dating back to 240 million years ago.
+You can clean up plastic from the forest, incorporate compostable items, and do your best to rejuvenate the area in a calendar year—coral reefs take thousands of years to form, with some dating back to 240 million years ago.